Shimano RC9 Review, SH-RC902, RP9 Comparison

 Techy Bits & Notes

-- Weight – at 235g/shoe (42) with no cleats these are sensibly light and appear to have a durable construction.
+- Weight – at 225g/shoe (42) with no cleats these are sensibly light and appear to have a durable construction.
 You can get lighter shoes and you can easily get heavier shoes.

-- Energy Transference – sure, a good fit is important to this but Shimano’s DYNALAST technology claims to add support and reduces energy loss, targeted at longer rides.
-Energy loss in sprints is also claimed to be reduced by the heel technology.
+- Energy Transference – sure, a good fit is important to this but Shimano’s DYNALAST technology claims to add support and reduce energy loss, targeted at longer rides.
+Energy loss in sprints is also claimed to be reduced by heel technology.

 - Compatible with SPD cleats if you use the SM-SH41 adapter (not tested)

 - RP is the top model for Road Performance whereas the mid-range Shimano model is the RC or Road Competition.
-There are other track- and tri-specific models.
+There are other track- and tri-specific models made by Shimano

 - Removable arch support is also included for each Shimano shoe in medium/high sizes

-I was surprised to find that I could tell a difference between these shoes and the mid-range RC9.
-That difference was apparent in every aspect of the shoe fit, grip, no twist, comfort, adjustments, quality of manufacture, ease of foot entry/removal, aesthetics, everything.
+That difference was apparent in every aspect of the shoe fit, grip, no twist, comfort, adjustments, quality of manufacture, and ease of foot entry/removal…everything, except power loss.

-The shoes are certainly not cheap but they are only marginally more expensive than a pair of top-end running shoes which would last you less than a year…these Shimano bike shoes will be good for several years.
-If you can afford a top-end pair of shoes these are as good as any other.
+The shoes are certainly not cheap but they are only marginally more expensive than a pair of top-end running shoes which would last you less than a year…these Shimano bike shoes will be good for several years and in that sense represent good value.
+If you can afford a top-end pair of shoes these are probably as good, or better, than any other.

-The RC902 is widely available and has even found its way to Amazon as well as my partners – Wiggle (UK/EU/USA) and Competitive Cyclist (USA).
+The RC903 is widely available and has even found its way to Amazon as well as my partners – Wiggle (UK/EU/USA) and Competitive Cyclist (USA).

 It seems like you can easily get at least 10% off the RRP at most stores which gives these top-end shoes a reasonable value rating in my opinion